 We thought long and hard about whether Lyceum should offer ordination and what the requirements would be.
 After all, if you just want the ordination certificate you can go on line.
 We decided on a 3+ year course of study including History of Paganism, Counseling, Ritual Writing and Conducting, Life Passages, and Legal Issues.
 Candidates must have completed the Y&D series, be initiates of Lyceum of Tress, and be dues paying members* in good standing of the Lyceum of Trees organization.

 The 1st class was ordained in June 2006.
 The 2nd class celebrated its ordination ritual on Samhain, 2014.
-The third class began studies in the Spring of 2015.
+The third class will complete its studies in the Spring of 2018.
 Interested Lyceum initiates should contact one of the Elders or a member of the Board of Directors.

 * Dues are $20 per year.